 That’s why when someone says 45min or 60min, that’s not a written statement.
 It’s from a common-sense approach.
 So, there is no such thing as an optimal workout length.
 There is only optimal program design.

-Strength coach Christian Thibaudeau, suggested that, the energy demands of an optimal workout are related to the volume of work done, not the duration of the session.
+Strength coach Christian Thibaudeau, suggested that, the energy demands of a workout are related to the volume of work done, not the duration of the session.
 Someone who does 30 sets of 10 reps in a 60-minute workout will burn more fuel than someone who does 15 sets of 10 reps in a 90-minute workout.